potakhov/loge/README.md

-OutputFileRotate|Add an automatic file rotation based on current date OutputIncludeLine|Include file and line into the output OutputConsoleInJSONFormat|Switch console output to JSON serialized format
+OutputFileRotate|Add an automatic file rotation based on current date OutputIncludeLine|Include file and line into the output OutputConsoleInJSONFormat|Switch console output to JSON serialized format OutputConsoleOptionalData|Display optional With() fields to the console output if turned on.
+By default optional fields are only serialized into JSON format

 ## Optional transports